Ranjith-singh/HealthSphere/readme.txt

             patientId can be fetched from the path and patientRequestDto is passed search for patient and diff patient with patientRequestDto.email and handle the Exception change field registeredDate for class CreateUser
+        deletePatients :
+            check if patient exists in the database get the patient's data and delete the patient using patientId return the patientResponseDto

+springdoc :
+    add the dependency
+    use tags and operation with name and summary to give info url : http://localhost:4000/v3/api-docs provides an openApi of your project pass the json to Swagger editor to get UI/UX of the cred operations

+docker :
+    create a image of software tools, database, redisCache and tier 3 microservices(your code) run the image to create and run the container which consist of all the configured software in the image avoids version compatible errors and ease of software import we can also clone the images present in the dockerhub ex : postgresDB
+        python
+    In our springboot project :
+        create a image consisting of :
+            java runtime(jdk)
+            config files : application.properties and pom.xml
+            microservices
+        the image is stored in local dockerImageRegistry which can be run using docker cmds to create a container the image can be moved to cloud using dockerhub where it can be cloned and run on cloud servers or any other machines
+        Dockerfile:
+            docker images can be build from a docker file when we run the .jar files builder and runner are used to create and run the .jar files resp working :
+                build:
+                    in our case we use the maven:3.9.9-eclipse-temurin-21 as builder which consist of both jdk-21 and maven specify the working directory as /app
+                    copy the pom.xml file into to the app directory download/prefetch the maven dependencies into the app directory for faster execution copy the /src repository into the app/src directory run mvn clean package :
+                        To clean the /target repo for any previous created files package the code into a executable .jar file and place it in /target note :
+                        the .jar file that is generated will be based on the artifactId of the project run :
+                    we use openjdk:21-jdk as runner
+                    specify the working directory as /app
+                    copy the .jar file from /app/target/<filename> to /app.jar specify the port as 4000
+                    specify the entrypoint as ['java','-jar','app.jar']:
+                        which executes java -jar app.jar cmd when we build cmd to build image from the docker file docker-compose.yml :
+            configure and run multiple services
+            working :
+                in our case we configure and run 2 services from images : postgres:latest(database)
+                    patient-service:latest(generated from Dockerfile)
+                patient-service-db:
+                    uses the postgres:latest image to build container specify the local and container ports resp configure the env variables like:
+                        POSTGRES_USER: admin
+                        POSTGRES_PASSWORD: password
+                        POSTGRES_DB: patientServiceDb
+                    set the network as internal for ease of communication b/w the services And store the data /var/lib/postgres/data in local patientServiceData : for easy retrieval
+                        data remains even if the container is destroyed patientService :
+                    depends on patient-service-db for the database
+                    builds the image from the Dockerfile and adds it to the cur dir image tag :
+                        names and uses the image generated from the Dockerfile to build container specify the local and container ports resp note : make sure to add postgres dependency to communicate with patientServiceDb specify env variables :
+                        SPRING_DATASOURCE_URL: jdbc:postgresql://patient-service-db:5432/patientServiceDb
+                        SPRING_DATASOURCE_USERNAME: admin
+                        SPRING_DATASOURCE_PASSWORD: password
+                        SPRING_JPA_HIBERNATE_DDL_AUTO: update //Updates the database schema on startup
+                        SPRING_SQL_INIT_MODE: always // update the database with the .sql file in the application properties add this service to the same network as patient-service-db docker compose up -d builds and run the containers